eZmaxinc/eZmax-SDK-csharp/docs/ObjectEzsigntemplatepackagemembershipApi.md

 <a id="ezsigntemplatepackagemembershipdeleteobjectv1"></a>
 # **EzsigntemplatepackagemembershipDeleteObjectV1**
-> CommonResponse EzsigntemplatepackagemembershipDeleteObjectV1 (int pkiEzsigntemplatepackagemembershipID)
+> EzsigntemplatepackagemembershipDeleteObjectV1Response EzsigntemplatepackagemembershipDeleteObjectV1 (int pkiEzsigntemplatepackagemembershipID)

 Delete an existing Ezsigntemplatepackagemembership